domph/cs179-project/README.md

 Platform-specific instructions for setting up the required toolchain are provided below.

-** Only compilers supported by CUDA work (these are detailed below for each platform)
+** For non-macOS, only compilers supported by CUDA are supported (these are detailed below for each platform)

 ## Platform-Specific Toolchain Setup & Compilation Instructions